Noisy intermediate-scale quantum simulation of the one-dimensional wave equation: Methods

 In this section, we start by mapping the wave equation onto a Schr\"{o}dinger equation, taking advantage of the eigendecomposition of the discrete Laplacian.
 We then describe the state preparation in Sec.~\ref{section: state prep} that uses a logarithmic depth ansatz with a brickwall structure.
 In Sec.~\ref{section: time evolution} we are able to use the small-angle approximation in order to derive efficient circuits for the time evolution operator.

 We discretize space into a one-dimensional grid of length $l$ and lattice spacing $a$, with periodic boundary conditions and $N=l/a$ grid points in each dimension.
-Although we focus on one-dimensional grids, it is possible to generalise the following to higher dimensional grids.
 Note that the restriction to periodic boundary conditions does not compromise the utility of this approach in practical applications.
 Since the number of grid points scales exponentially with the number of qubits, it is not unrealistic to make the grid containing the solution larger, such that the wavefield does not reach the boundary in the time frame of interest.